 Jonathan Amoona is an associate in Winston and Strawn’s New York office.
 He specializes in sports law, entertainment law, antitrust law, and labor law.
-Mr. Amoona regularly represents the National Football League Players Association, the National Basketball Players Association, professional athletes, sports agents and agencies, and a variety of other clients in the sports industry.
-Mr. Amoona also has experience representing an international corporation and its U.S. subsidiary in an international cartel investigation by the Department of Justice.
+Mr. Amoona regularly represents the National Football League Players Association, the National Basketball Players Association, professional athletes, sports agents and agencies, coaches, and a variety of other clients in the sports industry.

 - New England Patriots v.
 Fanene.

 Mr. Amoona represented NFL Defensive Lineman Jonathan Fanene in an action brought by the New England Patriots to recover Mr. Fanene’s signing bonus.

 - Vilma v.
 Goodell.

 Mr. Amoona represented the National Football League Players Association and NFL players Scott Fujita, Anthony Hargrove and Will Smith in connection with federal court proceedings in the Eastern District of Louisiana challenging NFL Commissioner Roger Goodell’s arbitration award affirming the players’ discipline for their alleged roles in a “pay-for-performance/bounty” program at the New Orleans Saints.

 - New Orleans Saints “Pay-for-Performance/Bounty” Program CBA Arbitrations.

 Mr. Amoona represented the National Football League Players Association and NFL players Scott Fujita, Anthony Hargrove and Will Smith in arbitrations under the NFL’s collective bargaining agreement challenging Commissioner Goodell’s imposition of discipline against the players for their alleged participation in a “pay-for-performance/bounty” program.

 - Anthony v.
 NBA.